 Technology can also fail.
 As a result, some online qualitative approaches advocate running research with two people.
 One to manage the IT systems, and another to moderate the discussion.

 Whichever method is used there is a need for human management and analysis.
-Particularly for qualitative, online costs can be higher than face-to-face.
+Particularly for qualitative, where online costs can be higher than face-to-face.

-The nature of the social media, means there is more and more data available for analysis.
-Analysis of social media big data has shown more accurate insights than conventional polls, such as on the outcomes of election results,
+The nature of the social media, also means there is more and more data available for analysis.
+Analysis of social media big data has shown more accurate insights than conventional polls, such as on the outcomes of election results.

 New hybrids that cross the lines of traditional and digital media offer the advantages of both worlds.
-For example, Skype is a boon for conducting remote face-to-face interviews to see and hear respondents.
+For example, Skype and Zoom are a boon for conducting remote face-to-face interviews and thus see and hear respondents.

 - Digital media is a welcome addition to the market research tool box.
-It has created new ways to conduct research, providing complementary approaches to more traditional forms.
-Researchers and marketers would be foolish to ignore the opportunities that digital media provides, equally the merits of face-to-face research must be remembered.
-Those with long memories may recall the hype surrounding internet businesses in the late 1990s, and belief that these required a new way of thinking, only to find that many failed through forgetting basic marketing principles.
+It creates new ways to conduct research.
+So rather than see traditional vs. digital research methods as competitive view them as complementary.
+However, the merits of face-to-face research must be remembered.
+Those with long memories may recall the hype surrounding internet businesses in the late 1990s, and belief that these required a new way of thinking.
+However, many failed by forgetting basic marketing principles.
 As Simon Carter said recently, “Marketers are becoming lazy by over-using social media and ignoring the skills and disciplines traditionally learned by marketers” (2).

 - The start-point for determining any research method is to start with objectives and requirements.
 Then fully assess the pros and cons of each method, to decide which is best.

 - Best practice marketing requires a true understanding of customers and not technology.
 As Daryl Fielding, European Marketing Chief , Kraft Foods said recently, “Marketers must remember they are talking to people”(3).
 There is a danger of technology getting in the way of understanding.
 Also, perhaps ironically to digital advocates, ethnography is essential to understand how consumers use digital media!